Silvia Vaculíková

-Silvia Vaculíková (born 22 July 1967) is Slovak photographer and traveler.
+Silvia Vaculíková (born 22 July 1967) is Slovak writer, photographer and traveler.
 She mainly photographs simple people in their natural environment, recording local customs, religion and culture.
 Her photos, won her many awards.

 Life

 Vaculíková was born in Trnava.
 She is the great-granddaughter of the inventor of the parachute, Štefan Banič, and the granddaughter of the discoverer of the Driny cave in Smolenice.
 After finishing her studies, she worked in a travel agency and subsequently founded her own travel agency focusing on destinations.
-She lives and works in Bratislava and has traveled through five continents, visiting ninety-seven countries.
+She lives and works in Bratislava and has traveled through five continents, visiting 122 countries.